AlexGimeno3/Gimeno_et_al_code/README.md

 # Pre-analysis
 ## Downloading EDF files
-EEG files were downloaded as described in the PDFs in the EEG_file_downloading directory.
+EEG files were downloaded as described in the PDFs in the EEG_download_details directory.
 The options _Entire signal_ and _Raw data_ were selected during download.
 The file readers on the Nicolet machines included in the final sample were:
 - NicoletOne Monitor Reader 5.71.0.2439
 - NicoletOne Monitor Reader 5.94.1.534

 ## EDF file storage
 This code was designed based on the specific file formats and structures that were encountered using Nicolet and OBM (Olympic Brainz Monitor) machines; therefore, the expected directory structures of the EEG files are built around these machines.
-(NB: OBM machine data was omitted from final analysis, but as they are included in the current code, their storage/processing has been maintained for completeness.
-The code is built such that OBM files can be analyzed as well, should the user select this.)
+(NB: OBM machine data was omitted from final analysis, but as they are included in the current code, their storage/processing has been maintained for completeness.)

 ### Nicolet
 All Nicolet folders were stored in one subdirectory.
 A given FIS (that is, ID) may have multiple folders; however, each folder contained the EDF files from one single recording.
 Folder names began with "FISXXX_" (where XXX is any integer over 0).
 Within the folder, each edf file started with "FISXXX".
 If a single recording was split amongst multiple EDF files (this happens when EDF-D files are encountered/exported on a machine), the first had no suffix, followed by 1, then 2, then 3, etc.